datagrok-ai/public/help/datagrok/solutions/domains/bio/oligo-toolkit.md

 1. Upload/choose a dataframe containing unmodified sequences using the **Convert** input section.
    The dataframe should contain at least three columns: sequence ID, sense, and anti-sense strands.
-2. Press the **Convert** button and receive the modified sequence in HELM or custom synthesizer format.
+2. Press the **Convert** button and receive the modified sequence in Axolabs format.

 ### Supported modifications